shyd/STM32CubeF4/Projects/STM32446E_EVAL/Examples/ADC/ADC_InjectedConversion_Interrupt/readme.txt

 @par Example Description

-This example describes how to interrupt continuous ADC regular channel conversion using ADC injected channels and how to get the converted value of this conversion.
+This example describes how to use the ADC in interrupt mode to convert data through the HAL API.

 This example describes how to interrupt continuous ADC1 regular ADC_CHANNEL_4 conversion using ADC1 injected ADC_CHANNEL_12 and how to get the converted value of this conversion.